FrederikNathan/TightBindingModel/ReadMe.md

 # TightBindingModel
-Python module for constructing and analyzing tight-binding models in solid-state physics (in progress)
+Python module for constructing and analyzing tight-binding models in solid-state physics.

 The main module is called TightBindingModel (TBM).
 This contains the object representing tight-binding models (TBM.Hamiltonian), as well as general methods for these.
 It also contains definition objects that live in the Brillouin zone more generally (such as band structure, and general n x m-dimensional fields).